srueda99/docker-python/README.md

 # Login page made in Python

 ## Overview
 This app is a login website built on Flask as a Backend, HTML and CSS as a Frontend and MySQL as Database.
-You can create users, delete users or reset passwords of the users but first you need to log in with an existing user stogered in the Database.
+You can create users, delete users or reset passwords of the users but first you need to log in with an existing user stored in the Database.

 ## Infrastructure
 ### Local
 You can run this app in your machine with the command `python main.py` but you will need to have python installed and provide the MySQL Database.
-Also, you will need to create a **.env** file with the following env variables:
+Also, you will need to create a [**.env**] file with the following env variables:
 - **PORT**
 - **DB_HOST**
 - **DB_USER**